-Automation, or rather the industry buzz phrase ‘Sales Force Automation’, when uttered can incite a certain fear and loathing among sales teams.
+Automation, or rather the industry buzz phrase ‘Sales Force Automation’, when uttered, can incite a certain fear and loathing among sales teams.
 Why?
 Because of misunderstandings and incorrect ideas attached to automation when it comes to sales.
 We are here to myth bust and manage expectations about automation and what it can do for your sales processes.
-Here are 5 ways to successfully implement automation into your company.
+Ready to find out how to successfully implement automation?

-1. Pinpoint your Processes to Automate
+1. Pinpoint Your Processes to Automate

-2. Align Automation with your Company Culture
+2. Align Automation With Your Company Culture

-Sales teams are quick to assume that automation will equate in a loss of autonomy, suffering client relationships and even a disappearance of their own commissions.
-This is incorrect and if implemented properly automation should only enhance and encourage the above-mentioned.
-So then why is it that employees fear the take over of the machines?
-Often, because none of this is properly communicated or it is inconsistent with the business’s values.
+Sales teams are quick to assume that automation will equate in a loss of autonomy, suffering client relationships, and even a disappearance of their own commissions.
+This is incorrect.
+When implemented properly, automation will only enhance and encourage the above-mentioned.
+So, why do employees fear the takeover of machines?
+It is because oftentimes, none of this is properly communicated or is consistent with the business’s values.

-3. Know What’s out There
+3. Know What’s Out There

-4. Make it About the Sales Team First
+4. Make It About the Sales Team First

 5. Plan for the Best, Plan for the Worst

 Your very deliberate approach to understanding which parts of your business’s you can automate needs to be documented.
 With the same deliberation in which you learnt about this tech, spell it out in a tangible document.
 Have you outlined the possible negative and exception scenarios?
 This is a part of automation (and life).
 And next, test it with a pilot phase.